 1. Length of ownership

 How long have you owned the property?
-18 Years
+38

 2. Council tax

 Which Council Tax band is your property in?
 (Please circle)

 A B C D E F G H

 3. Parking

 What are the arrangements for parking at your property?

 (Please tick all that apply)

-• Garage
+Garage

 Allocated parking space

-• Driveway
+Driveway

 Shared parking

 On street

 Resident permit

 Metered parking

 Other (please specify):

 4. Conservation area

 Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?

 5. Listed buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
 Yes / No 6.
 Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
 If you have answered yes, please describe below the changes which you have made: Yes / No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
 If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Yes / Ne b.
+If you do not have the documents yourself, please note below who has these Yes / Ne ı. documents and your solicitor or estate agent will arrange to obtain them: Vac (Na b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: Yes / No (i) Were the replacements the same shape and type as the ones you replaced?
-Yes / No (ii) Did this work involve any changes to the window or door openings?
-Yes / No (iii) Please describe the changes made to the windows, doors or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or e estate agent.
+Yes / No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
+Yes / Ne (ii) Did this work involve any changes to the window or door openings?
+Yos / No (iii) Please describe the changes made to the windows, doors or patio doors (windows when the work was completed): vith approximate Doors were replaced due to wood rotting away Not sure when the doors were replaced ed Please give any guarantees which you received for this work to your solicitor or e estate agent.